ytabatabaee/Quintet-Rooting/README.md

- -h,  --help               show this help message and exit -sm, --samplingmode       TC for triplet cover, LE for linear encoding -c,  --cost               cost function (INQ for inequalities only) -cfs,--confidencescore    output confidence scores for each possible rooted tree -rs,  --seed              random seed
+ -h,  --help               show this help message and exit -sm, --samplingmode       TC for triplet cover, LE for linear encoding -c,  --cost               cost function (INQ for inequalities only) -cfs, --confidencescore   output confidence scores for each possible rooted tree -mult, --multiplicity     multiplicity (number of quintets mapped to each edge) in QR-LE -norm, --normalized       using normalization for unresolved gene trees or missing taxa -rs,  --seed              random seed
 ```
 **Example**